- Fine arts

 Beaune / Vezelay / La Verrerie

-Visit the Hôtel-Dieu, a marvel of Burgundian-Flemish art.
+In Beaune, visit the Hôtel-Dieu, a marvel of Burgundian-Flemish art.

 The medieval building, with its preserved decor and magnificent colored glazed tiles, houses the famous polyptych of the Last Judgment, by Rogier van der Weyden, masterpiece of Flemish art.